female student working in the lab

 (1) Identify a Primary Research Advisor

-UC Merced is highly-regarded for providing outstanding and highly-engaging research experiences for baccalaureate students; hence the primary research advisor should be a UC Merced faculty member.
+UC Merced is highly regarded for providing outstanding and engaging research experiences for baccalaureate students; hence, the primary research advisor should be a UC Merced faculty member.

 To request approval for a research advisor from outside UC Merced, the student must submit a proposal which includes: